Updated: Dec 4, 2022

 I like the cases to be trimmed closer to .020” than .010”.
 During a match or hunt away from home, this extra distance gives a sprinkling of insurance that I will be able to safely chamber the round.

-Consistency is the name of the game when trimming brass.
-The higher the level of precision desired, the less deviance there can be in individual case lengths.
+Uniformity is the name of the game when trimming brass.
+The higher the desired level of precision, the less deviance there can be in individual case lengths.
 Few shooters are good enough to notice the difference in groups shot with cases all trimmed .010" from the maximum verses groups shot with cases trimmed at .020".
 However, shoot a single group with cases that vary in length by .010” and many marksmen can watch their groups open up.
 If you want a chance at the top rung of the precision ladder, make sure all pieces of brass are exactly the same length.

-As long as the operator performs the procedure correctly, the squareness and consistency of the cut will be dependent on the quality of the trimmer used.
+As long as the operator performs the procedure correctly, the squareness and uniformity of the cut will be dependent on the quality of the trimmer used.
 Over the years, I have used several different types and styles.
 My go to trimmer is the Wilson Case Neck Trimmer because of its' consistency.

 Experience Tip: When using the Wilson trimmer, the user will feel the cutter "lighten up" when the set case length is reached.
 Similar to using a skill saw and cutting through a 2x4.
 The user can feel the resistance of the wood through the saw.
 Once the wood is gone, so is the resistance.
 The same feeling will happen when using the Wilson Case Trimmer.